 Coconut oil: A deep conditioner, coconut oil not only conditions, but penetrates the hair, locking in moisture and shine.
 It’s also great for treating and preventing split ends.

-Apple cider vinegar: Apple cider vinegar is an amazing ingredient to cleanse hair without stripping the natural oils, removing chemical and product buildup.
+Apple cider vinegar: Apple cider vinegar is an amazing ingredient that cleanses hair without stripping it of its natural oils, while removing chemical and product-buildup.
 Its anti-fungal properties soothe dry, flaky scalps.

 Yogurt: Treats dull, damaged, and lackluster hair, locking in moisture.
 I use this starter to make my own yogurt.